“All knowledge is remembering,” Plato

 So just who were the Gnostics?

 The problem for us is that our knowledge of the Gnostics, and what they really stood for is derived almost entirely from those who wished to eradicate them.
 So we must proceed with caution.
 Foremost of their prosecutors was Irenaeus, Bishop of Lyon.
-He accused them of relativism, that is, lacking any real moral compass.
+He accused them of relativism, that is, that they didn't believe in anything.
 Others went further, accusing them of indulging in licentious and depraved sexual acts.
 Considering the ascetic ethos that informed Gnosticism this seems a tad far-fetched.

 The discovery of the Nag Hammadi manuscripts in 1945 has thrown new light on the Gnostics.
 These manuscripts are thought to have originated in the second century CE, and were copies of earlier gospels, purportedly written by the apostles Thomas and Philip, Mary Magdalene, and others.
-We have no way of knowing if this is true or not.
-Nor if they were meant to be read factually or allegorically.
+We have no way of verifying this, nor can we say if they were meant to be read factually or allegorically.
 I suspect the latter.

 The word ‘gnosis’ comes from the Greek, meaning knowledge.

-First we must separate information from knowledge.
+We must be careful here and not confuse knowledge with information.
 Let me give an example.
-You may know what horology is the science of clock making.
-But can you make a clock?
+You probably know that horology is the science of clock making but can you make a clock?
 You see there’s a whole difference between knowing about something and actually knowing it.
-True knowing is experience.
+One is mere information, the other is experience.
 And this is at the kernel of Gnosticism.
-It’s not enough to know about salvation, one must have a personal experience of God.
+They taught it was not enough to know about salvation, one must have a personal experience of God.
 The knowledge they speak of enables one to transcend the world of illusion, or impermanence.
 It’s about awakening the Christ within.
 In this way it is more like Buddhism or Taoism than literal Christianity.

 The Gnostics believed in a God of Love from which everything emanated.
 However, this God did not create the world.
 Instead, that was the work of a lesser being known as the Demiurgos, who, perceiving himself alone in the universe came to believe he was god.
 The myth recounts that the Demiurgos was born of Sophia (Wisdom), but that she conceived him without God, and forthright abandoned him.
 Having created the world, and the archons (lesser gods) he then entrapped the soul of humanity within his creation.
 He became, in fact, the god of the Bible.

 Jesus was a central figure for the Gnostics, and was revered along with Seth, the third son of Adam, and the prophet Mani, although they emphasised his teachings rather than the crucifixion.
 Among other things the Gnostics were accused of denying the divinity of Jesus.
-But here again we need to tread carefully, for if so, what were they actually saying?
-That Jesus wasn’t exclusively divine and that all souls share in divinity?
-This would have gone against literalist doctrine.
+But here again we need to tread carefully, for remember we are being told this by their enemies the literalist Christians.
+Instead of denying Christ's divinity perhaps they were saying he wasn’t exclusively divine, but that all souls shared in this divinity.
+A line I suspect that wouldn't have gone down too well with the literalists.

-In the schema of souls the Hyletics, who believed only in the material world, were at the bottom.
-Above them were the Psychics.
-This group were partially awake but still believed God was outside them (most literalist Christians were counted in the Psychics).
+The Hyletics were at the bottom, and believed only in the material world.
+Next were the Psychics, who believed God was outside them and could be said to be in the partially awake state (most literalist Christians were counted as Psychics).
 And finally, at the top of the pyramid stood the Pneumatics.
-These were the people who had fully awakened to gnosis and were ready to return to Pleroma (the Gnostic term for heaven, which more correctly meant a state of bliss).
+These were the people who had fully awakened to gnosis and were ready to return to Pleroma.
+Pleroma was the Gnostic term for heaven, which more correctly meant a state of bliss.

 However, despite the different layers, the Gnostics did stress that one day everyone would find gnosis, that this was an evolutionary process, and would be reunited with God.